 Sequencing: why did it take us so long?

-Technological limitations have limited the sequencing of the human genome only to the "euchromatic" portion of the genome, 92% of our genome where most of the genes are located.
-Basically, the most active sector in the production of gene products such as RNA and proteins.
+Technological limitations have limited the sequencing of the human genome to only the “euchromatic” portion of the genome, the 92% of our genome where the majority of genes are found.
+Practically, the most active sector in the production of gene products such as RNA and proteins.

-The new sequencing should fill in the remaining gaps, providing all 3.055 billion base pairs ("letters") of our DNA code in its entirety.
+The new sequencing is expected to fill the remaining gaps, providing all 3.055 billion base pairs (“letters”) of our DNA code in its entirety.
 Data made publicly available, in the hope that other researchers will use it to further their research.

 The heterochromatic part